What is a Standard Operating Procedure (SOP)?

 - A new employee taking up the responsibility for completing the process

-- Supervisors, quality inspectors, auditors etc., who verifies the correctness of the way the process is being carried out
+- Supervisors, quality inspectors, auditors etc., who verifies the correctness of the way the process is being conducted

 - Trainers/superiors who provide training to the new employees.